 Autonomous Sensory Meridian Response (ASMR)

-Dr. Lee says that many of her viewers report a euphoric tingling sensation known as ASMR when they watch her videos.
+Dr. Lee says that many of her viewers report a euphoric tingling sensation known as ASMR when watching her videos.
 Put simply, ASMR is like an orgasm for your brain that can be induced by pleasurable sights, sounds, or smells.